ThredUp (NASDAQ:TDUP) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of ThredUp (NASDAQ:TDUP) from a hold rating to a buy rating in a research report sent to investors on Friday morning, Zacks.com reports.
-Zacks Investment Research currently has $27.00 target price on the stock.
+ThredUp (NASDAQ:TDUP) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Saturday, Zacks.com reports.
+The firm presently has a $25.00 price target on the stock.
+Zacks Investment Research‘s price target points to a potential upside of 6.84% from the company’s current price.

 According to Zacks, “ThredUp Inc. provides resale platforms for women’s and kids’ apparel, shoes and accessories.
 ThredUp Inc. is based in OAKLAND, Calif. “

-A number of other analysts have also weighed in on TDUP.
-Wells Fargo & Company raised their target price on shares of ThredUp from $22.00 to $26.00 and gave the company an overweight rating in a research report on Thursday, May 13th.
-Needham & Company LLC started coverage on shares of ThredUp in a report on Wednesday, July 7th.
-They set a buy rating and a $35.00 price target on the stock.
-William Blair started coverage on shares of ThredUp in a report on Tuesday, April 20th.
-They set an outperform rating on the stock.
-Telsey Advisory Group lifted their price target on shares of ThredUp from $22.00 to $32.00 and gave the stock an outperform rating in a report on Tuesday, July 27th.
-Finally, KeyCorp lifted their price target on shares of ThredUp from $22.00 to $32.00 and gave the stock an overweight rating in a report on Thursday, June 17th.
-Two investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-ThredUp currently has an average rating of Buy and a consensus target price of $26.67.
+Other equities research analysts have also issued research reports about the stock.
+Morgan Stanley lifted their target price on shares of ThredUp from $16.00 to $19.00 and gave the company an “equal weight” rating in a research note on Wednesday, July 28th.
+Needham & Company LLC initiated coverage on shares of ThredUp in a research note on Wednesday, July 7th.
+They set a “buy” rating and a $35.00 price objective on the stock.
+Barclays boosted their price objective on shares of ThredUp from $19.00 to $20.00 and gave the stock an “overweight” rating in a research note on Thursday, May 13th.
+Telsey Advisory Group boosted their price objective on shares of ThredUp from $22.00 to $32.00 and gave the stock an “outperform” rating in a research note on Tuesday, July 27th.
+Finally, KeyCorp boosted their price objective on shares of ThredUp from $22.00 to $32.00 and gave the stock an “overweight” rating in a research note on Thursday, June 17th.
+One analyst has rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and a consensus price target of $26.44.

-ThredUp (NASDAQ:TDUP) last issued its earnings results on Wednesday, May 12th.
+ThredUp (NASDAQ:TDUP) last announced its earnings results on Wednesday, May 12th.
 The company reported ($0.17) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.18) by $0.01.
-The company had revenue of $55.68 million during the quarter, compared to analyst estimates of $48.37 million.
-Equities analysts anticipate that ThredUp will post -0.62 EPS for the current fiscal year.
+The company had revenue of $55.68 million for the quarter, compared to the consensus estimate of $48.37 million.
+Research analysts expect that ThredUp will post -0.62 EPS for the current year.

+In other news, major shareholder Trinity Tvl X, Llc sold 1,072,720 shares of the business’s stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $23.16, for a total transaction of $24,844,195.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Norman S. Matthews sold 85,449 shares of the business’s stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $23.16, for a total transaction of $1,978,998.84.
+Following the transaction, the director now directly owns 96,853 shares of the company’s stock, valued at $2,243,115.48.
+The disclosure for this sale can be found here.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Morgan Stanley bought a new position in ThredUp during the first quarter worth $34,000.
-Teacher Retirement System of Texas bought a new position in ThredUp during the first quarter worth $233,000.
-Alpine Global Management LLC bought a new position in ThredUp during the first quarter worth $256,000.
-Sei Investments Co. bought a new position in ThredUp during the first quarter worth $290,000.
-Finally, Pendal Group Limited bought a new position in ThredUp during the first quarter worth $347,000.
-22.66% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in TDUP.
+M&T Bank Corp purchased a new position in shares of ThredUp during the first quarter valued at approximately $362,000.
+BlackRock Inc. bought a new stake in ThredUp during the first quarter valued at approximately $7,766,000.
+Kehrs Ridge Capital LLC bought a new stake in ThredUp during the first quarter valued at approximately $3,266,000.
+Artisan Partners Limited Partnership bought a new stake in ThredUp during the first quarter valued at approximately $17,998,000.
+Finally, New York State Common Retirement Fund bought a new stake in ThredUp during the first quarter valued at approximately $2,857,000.
+22.66% of the stock is owned by hedge funds and other institutional investors.

 ThredUp Company Profile